Al Hussein Technical

 Visit Website

-The theme reflects AJi Group’s vision of architectural experimentation that merges digital innovation with place-based identity.
+The theme reflects AJi group and HTUs vision of architectural experimentation that merges digital innovation with place-based identity.
 Each component of the theme contributes to shaping the design intent:

 Parametric